AlbertoPaolini/Ising_Gauge_4D_Metropolis/README.md

 - plaquette4Random_creation: Initialize the plaquettes in the initial random-configuration
 - sum_all_plaquettes: This function sum all the plaquettes of the lattice.
 - minimize4_energy: Perform the Metropolis algorithm.
 - Wilson: Compute the rectangular Wilson loops.
 These loops have area RxT, with R = [3 , 4] and T = [1, 2, ..., Wilson_lenght].
-In a lattice L^3 x L_t, where L_t is the small side, Wilson_lenght is L/2 if L is even, and (L_1)/2 if L is odd.
+In a lattice L^3 x Lt, where Lt is the small side, Wilson_lenght is L/2 if L is even, and (L-1)/2 if L is odd.
 - Polyakov: Compute the Polyakov loop.

 ## Output